-☑ Organisational procedures ensure that: collaborative case management and integrated service planning and delivery is undertaken when family support from more than one practitioner or agency is required to respond to multiple, complex and/or interrelated needs an exit plan is developed as part of case planning clearly identifying how the family will transition, or step down, from intensive family support at the end of the intervention.
-Families Tertiary Family Support services ✓ The organisation ensures that family support intervention aligns directly with the case plan developed by DCYJMA.
-Safe Haven ☐ The organisation ensures community patrol activities are provided with the consent of parents or with the approval of authorised officers as defined by the Child Protection Act 1999. ☑ Documented and implemented processes ensure that the assessed Domestic & Family needs of the individual are being addressed and responded to within a Violence client centred, culturally inclusive, and integrated response.
-Adults and young people who have been affected by sexual violence Sexual The organisation ensures that intervention is consistent with the principles Violence & and best-practice framework outlined in Response to sexual assault - Women's Support Queensland Government Interagency Guidelines for Responding to People who have Experienced Sexual Assault Adults affected by sexual assault or sexual abuse ☑ The organisation ensures that intervention is consistent with the principles and best-practice framework outlined in Response to sexual assault - Queensland Government Interagency Guidelines for Responding to People who have Experienced Sexual Assault.
-Individuals Adults affected by alcohol (Aboriginal and Torres Strait Islander people), Rest and Recovery and Assertive Outreach ☑ The organisation ensures that service planning and delivery aligns to the practices and tools set out in the Guidelines and Toolkit for Diversion Services. ☑ The organisation promotes opportunities for people using services to Disability fulfil valued community roles.
-Services ☑ Where services are provided to adults who have an intellectual or cognitive disability and exhibit challenging behaviours, the organisation undertakes positive behaviour support planning (in accordance with legislative and policy requirements for positive behaviour support planning and the use of restrictive practices as set out in Disability Services Act 2006) which:

-- is responsive to the individual's needs - include strategies that respond to the person's needs and the causes of the challenging behaviours - seeks to reduce or eliminate the use of restrictive practices - improves the person's quality of life.

-Young People ☑ The organisation contributes to the assessment of, and responses to the protection and care needs of the young person, and supporting their families in accordance with section 159B(d) Child Protection Act 1999 and DCYJMA's Information Sharing Guidelines - To meet the protection and care needs and promote the wellbeing of children.
+Collaborative case management and integrated service planning and delivery is undertaken when family support from more than one practitioner or agency is required to respond to multiple, complex and/or interrelated needs.
+An exit plan is developed as part of case planning clearly identifying how the family will transition, or step down, from intensive family support at the end of the intervention.
+Tertiary Family Support services ☐ The organisation ensures that family support intervention aligns directly with the case plan developed by DCSSDS.
+Safe Haven ☐ The organisation ensures community patrol activities are provided with the consent of parents or with the approval of authorised officers as defined by the Child Protection Act 1999.
+Domestic & Family Violence ☑ Documented and implemented processes ensure that the assessed needs of the individual are being addressed and responded to within a client centred, culturally inclusive, and integrated response.
+Sexual Adults and young people who have been affected by sexual violence Violence & Women's Support The organisation ensures that intervention is consistent with the principles and best-practice framework outlined in Response to sexual assault - Queensland Government Interagency Guidelines for Responding to People who have Experienced Sexual Assault.
+Adults affected by sexual assault or sexual abuse Individuals ☐ The organisation ensures that intervention is consistent with the principles and best-practice framework outlined in Response to sexual assault - Queensland Government Interagency Guidelines for Responding to People who have Experienced Sexual Assault.
+Rest and Recovery and Assertive Outreach services for First Nations peoples Community Services (adults) ☑ The organisation ensures that service planning and delivery aligns to the practices and tools set out in the Guidelines and Toolkit for Diversion Services39.
+Disability Services ☑ The organisation promotes opportunities for people using services to fulfil valued community roles. ☑ Where services are provided to adults who have an intellectual or cognitive disability and exhibit challenging behaviours, the organisation undertakes positive behaviour support planning (in accordance with legislative and policy requirements for positive behaviour support planning and the use of restrictive practices as set out in Disability Services Act 2006) which: Is responsive to the individual's needs.
+Include strategies that respond to the person's needs and the causes of the challenging behaviours.
+Seeks to reduce or eliminate the use of restrictive practices.
+Improves the person's quality of life.
+Young People ☐ The organisation contributes to the assessment of, and responses to the protection and care needs of the young person and supporting their families in accordance with section 159B(d) Child Protection Act 1999 and DCSSDS's Information Sharing Guidelines - To meet the protection and care needs and promote the wellbeing of children.